madpsy/xpa125b_controller/README.md

   7. In a terminal: `./amp_serial_control.sh localhost 51111 <path to controller serial device>`

 That's it - you now have PTT and automatic band selection.
 For other software, such as WSJX-T, which needs control of the radio you can use `Hamlib` as the radio type and point it at rigctld using `localhost` port `51111`.

+# Icom 703 / Xiegu G90

+It is possible to use the MAX3232 serial interface for other Icom and CI-V based radios, including the IC-703 and Xiegu G90, assuming they are presented as RS232.

+You can achieve this for Icoms with the CT-17 interface they used to make or build your own.
+The same applies with the Xiegu G90 and any other CI-V radios.
+To use this mode, in the controller configuration set:

+1. `mode` to `icom`
+2. `icom_interface` to `max3232`
+3. `max3232_enabled` to `true`
+4. `max3232_baud` to the correct baud rate for the radio/interface

+Then connect the PTT trigger on the radio to pin `D3` on the controller.

 # SunSDR